 “We cannot create observers by saying ‘observe,’ but by giving them the power and the means for this observation and these means are procured through education of the senses.” – Maria Montessori

 To improve listening comprehension skills in a minority language, listen to audiobooks for more exposure to fluent speakers.
-For example, you can buy Chinese books with CDs or listen to narrated stories on Ximalaya FM.

 How to model observation during verbal communication